 - New Zealand

-It is worth to note that English is the world’s most spoken second language and the most popular language spoken in Nigeria both in School, the market, the parliament, offices and in almost every sector of the Nigeria economy.
+It is worth noting that English is the world’s most spoken second language and the most popular language spoken in Nigeria both in School, the market, the parliament, offices, and in almost every sector of the Nigerian economy.

 - Abuja English School – located at 19 Agadez Street, Wuse 2 Abuja, FCT